Bdeering1/Bdeering1/README.md

 ### A little about me:

 Hey, I'm Bryn!
 A passionate full stack developer and honours Computer Science (co-op) major studying at the University of Guelph.
-I'm continuously working to improve on and expand on my repertoire of languages, technologies and frameworks as a developer.
+I'm continuously working to improve on and expand my repertoire of technical skills, languages, and frameworks!

 ### Here's what I've been up to lately: